 Enhancing coordination between the country and partners

-Visualization of COVID-19 activities and investments at the national and subnational levels
+Visualization of health security activities and investments at the national and subnational levels

 The REMAP tool provides detailed information on each of the heath security projects and interventions mapped in the country, including detailing the names of the partners or ministries involved, the type of support being provided, the technical area being supported, and the region receiving the support.